-At the end of the thirty–six-month Extended Period of Eligibility, if you are engaging in substantial gainful activity, your Social Security benefits will stop.
+At the end of the thirty-six-month Extended Period of Eligibility, if you are engaging in substantial gainful activity, your Social Security benefits will stop.
 However, if you are not working or your work is not SGA, your benefits will continue until the first month you perform SGA, at which time, your disability benefits will be terminated.
-If your cash benefits end and you continue to work and you have not recovered medically, your Medicare insurance will continue for an additional fifty-seven months.
+If your cash benefits end because of your work and you have not recovered medically, your Medicare insurance will continue for an additional fifty-seven months.

 Requirements for Expedited Reinstatement

 As you can see, Social Security offers a lot of support for your return to work.
 Your local Social Security office can provide you with more information about your benefits as related to your particular work desires and situation.
 Also, Social Security’s “Red Book” has detailed information about its return-to-work programs and about working on Social Security Disability.
-The “Red Book” can be downloaded from Social Security’s website, www.social security.gov, or you can order a printed copy from the Social Security Administration.
+The “Red Book” is available online at Social Security’s website, www.ssa.gov or you can order a printed copy from your local Social Security office.